jwstegemann/fritz2/www/src/pages/docs/19_Fundamentals.md

 So the call of render onto some flow *connects* the store with some node of the DOM.

-Now the *"magic"* can happen: Every time the data inside the store changes, the new value will appear at the target node and change the whole sub-tree based upon the code you write inside the `render` functions parameter.
+Now the *"magic"* can happen: Every time the data inside the store changes, the new value will appear at the target node and change the whole subtree based upon the code you write inside the `render` functions parameter.

 In thís case the `p` tag will be removed from the DOM and a new tag will be rendered with the new text value inside.